npm/rfcs/accepted/0000-package-manifest-extensions.md

 }
 ```

-The canonical hash input is the normalized root `packageExtensions` object from `package.json`.
-The normalized form should be key-order independent and should ignore insignificant JSON formatting.
+The canonical hash input is the root `packageExtensions` field after `package.json` parsing and extension-schema validation, not the lockfile's effective dependency metadata or per-entry provenance.

+The canonicalization rules are:

+- If the root manifest does not contain `packageExtensions`, npm records no extension hash and no applied-extension provenance, and `npm ci` fails when the lockfile records either one.
+- If the root manifest contains `packageExtensions`, including `{}`, npm hashes the canonical form of that object.
+- Unsupported fields, invalid value types, invalid selectors, and selector conflicts are rejected before npm writes lockfile state.
+- Object keys are sorted lexicographically at every object level before serialization.
+- Selector strings, package names, field names, metadata keys, specifier strings, and metadata values are preserved exactly after JSON parsing.
+- npm must not normalize semver ranges, registry specs, whitespace inside string values, or boolean metadata values for the hash.
+- Serialization uses deterministic JSON with no insignificant whitespace.
+- The digest is written using npm's existing lockfile digest encoding, with `sha512` as the expected v1 algorithm unless npm standardizes another lockfile hash format before implementation.
+- The hash covers only the canonical root extension rules, while package entries store effective dependency metadata and minimal provenance separately.

 The root manifest remains authoritative for the extension rules; the lockfile hash proves that the locked graph was generated from the same canonical rule set.
 The install should reject multiple selectors that match the same candidate package before writing lockfile state.
 Package entries continue to store their normal effective `dependencies`, `optionalDependencies`, `peerDependencies`, and `peerDependenciesMeta` fields after extension application.

 The required behavior is:

 - `npm install` updates `package-lock.json` when `packageExtensions` changes.
-- `npm ci` fails if the root `packageExtensions` field is present but the lockfile does not contain extension state.
+- `npm ci` fails if the root `packageExtensions` field is present but the lockfile does not contain a matching extension hash.
-- `npm ci` fails if the lockfile contains non-empty extension state but the root `packageExtensions` field is absent.
+- `npm ci` fails if the lockfile contains an extension hash or applied-extension provenance but the root `packageExtensions` field is absent.
 - `npm ci` fails if the root `packageExtensions` state does not match the canonical state represented in the lockfile.
 - `npm ci` fails if any package identity recorded in the lockfile matches more than one root selector.
 - `npm ci` fails if a lockfile package entry records extension provenance that no longer corresponds to exactly one selector in the canonical root extension state.